...

 Our orthodontists can determine whether or not an early orthodontic treatment is necessary.
 For some cases, early orthodontic treatment can adjust the bite better than adult orthodontics because the teeth are still developing and easier to move.
 Ask Dr. Artin and Dr. Mel from Orthodontics LA for an early orthodontic treatment screening.

 Two-phase treatment is a method of realigning teeth with braces that requires two separate phases.
 Each phase focuses on a different goal.
-The purpose behind two-phase treatment is to combine both tooth straightening and the realignment of facial skeletal structure.
+The purpose behind the two-phase treatment is to combine both tooth straightening and the realignment of facial skeletal structure.
 This treatment is meant to create an aesthetic result that lasts a lifetime.

 Phase 1